WENDY R. ELLIS

-William Dietz, MD, PhD.
+William Dietz, MD, PhD

 Professor & Director of the Sumner M. Redstone Global Center for Prevention & Wellness at the Milken Institute School of Public Health at George Washington University

-Anna De Biasi
+Anne De Biasi

 Director of Policy Development, Trust for America's Health